 The study was supposed to last 12 years, but after about 6 years SELECT was stopped following an interim analysis showing that it was unlikely that either selenium or vitamin E had any benefit for prostate cancer.

-Further SELECT research showed a in those taking 400 of dl-alpha-tocopherol vitamin E and a 91% increased risk of high-grade cancer among men taking SelenoMethionine (selenium).
+Further SELECT research showed a 17% increased risk of prostate cancer in those taking 400 of dl-alpha-tocopherol vitamin E and a 91% increased risk of high-grade cancer among men taking SelenoMethionine (selenium).
 All these men had high selenium status at baseline (Klein et al., 2011).

 My take on SELECT

 SELECT was a high powered (35,000 subjects), multi-centered ( more heterogeneity) , long-term (12-year) clinical study well funded (between $150 TO $300 million) clinical study.

 Unfortunately, SELECT researchers, non of which have a background in nutrition science, by the way, lost an opportunity to see if using the right form of vitamin E and Selenium would have any benefit in preventing prostate cancer.
 In other words, we wasted a whole lot of tax payer money on this one.

 What do I mean?
 The vitamin E used in SELECT was a synthetic form – dl-alpha-tocopherol.
 And the form of selenium used was selenomethionine not High Selenized Yeast (SelenoExcell. )